 The Marine Initiative was developed to address the high number of serious injuries and work-related deaths in commercial fishing, and also expands into other marine industries.
 Commercial fishing continues to have one of the highest fatality rates, per capita, of the industries in B.C.

-The 2018-2020 Marine Industry Initiative uses a risk-based, two-tiered inspectional approach for the identified marine classification units (CUs), with a provisional focus on other marine activities.
+The 2021–2023 Marine Initiative utilizes a risk-based, two-tiered inspectional approach for the identified marine classification units (primary and secondary sectors), with a provisional focus on other marine activities.

 - Vessel stability